Jumanah-A/INF124-ASSIGNMENTS/README.md

 - [9] The **Home Page (index.html)** follows style rules.
 The navbar on each page follows the navbar style rules.
 - [10] Every page is responsive and mobile-friendly
 - [11] Images on the **Home Page (index.html)** and detailed description pages provides image resizing on mouse movement.

+## Group member names are printed on about us page.